 GeneCards Summary for CDC6 Gene

 CDC6 (Cell Division Cycle 6) is a Protein Coding gene.
 Diseases associated with CDC6 include Meier-Gorlin Syndrome 5 and Meier-Gorlin Syndrome 1.
-Among its related pathways are Cell Cycle Checkpoints and CDK-mediated phosphorylation and removal of Cdc6.
-GO annotations related to this gene include nucleotide binding and kinase binding.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and E2F transcription factor network.
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and kinase binding.
 An important paralog of this gene is ORC1.